Envelopes of holomorphy and extension of functions of bounded type: Envelopes of open subsets of a Banach space

-On the other hand, we cannot expect to extend the functions of $H_b(U)$ to sets larger than $\widehat U_\p$ (or to points outside $\widehat U_\p$).
-Indeed suppose $V\supset U$ is another connected open set such that the inclusion $U\hookrightarrow V$ is an $H_b$-extension.
-If $z\in V$ then $\delta_z$ belongs to $M_b(U)$ by Corollary \ref{morfismo=morfismo fuerte}.
-Since for every entire function $f$, $\delta_z(f)=f(z)$, we conclude that $z$ belongs to $\v U$.
-Therefore functions of bounded type cannot be extended outside $\v U$, and neither outside $\widehat U_\p$ by Proposition \ref{propiedades de los techitos}(1).

-At this point, it is natural to ask is if the extension to $\widehat U_\p$ must be of bounded type.
-By Corollary~\ref{envoltura H_b balanceados} this is related to the following question made by Hirschowitz in \cite[Remarque 1.8]{Hir72}: is the extension of every function of bounded type to its $H_b$-envelope of holomorphy of bounded type?
-The next example shows that in general the extensions to $\widehat U_\p$ are not necessarily in $H_b(\widehat U_\p)$, answering both questions by the negative.
-Moreover, since by Theorem~\ref{envoltura H_b} the $H_b$-envelope is contained in the spectrum, this also shows that canonical extensions to the spectrum are not always of bounded type.
-We present, inspired in \cite[Example 7]{CarGarMae05}, an open balanced set $U\subset c_0$ and a function in $H_b(U)$ which cannot be extended to a holomorphic function of bounded type on $H_b(\widehat U_\p)$.
+Now we present an open balanced set $U\subset c_0$ and a function in $H_b(U)$ which cannot be extended to a holomorphic function of bounded type in $H_b(\widehat U_{\p(E)})$.
+By Theorem~\ref{envoltura H_b balanceados}, this answers for the negative the question made by Hirschowitz in \cite[Remarque~1.8]{Hir72}: is the extension of a function of bounded type to its $H_b$-envelope of holomorphy necessarily a function of bounded type?
+Since by Theorem~\ref{envelopes coincide} the $H_b$-envelope is contained in the spectrum, this also shows that canonical extensions to the spectrum are not always of bounded type (see Section~\ref{seccion-bolalp} for more on this question).
+This example is somehow inspired in \cite[Example 7]{CarGarMae05}.